Fangoling/bachelor-thesis/content/proposal/schedule.typ

   - Document feasible improvements and create a product backlog for out-of-scope features.

 #strong("Milestone 5.
 Natural Language Input.
-[Week 11-14, 4 Weeks]")
+[Week 11-14, 4 Weeks] (Objective 4.3)")

   A developer can interact with the terminal with natural language queries.
 An AI agent will explain the output, and a student can directly execute it in the terminal.
 The deliverables include:
   - Extend Theia's terminal with a side panel with a chat-style input interface.
   - Create an AI agent and an AI prompt template that parses inputs and generates terminal commands with corresponding explanations.
-  - Integrate the generated command into the side panel as a structured block
+  - Integrate the generated command into the side panel as a structured block.
   - Implement actions to copy, insert it into the terminal or execute the command directly.